FOLIO Python Library

 Quick Start

-# Install: pip install folio-python
+# Install: uv add 'folio-python[search]' (or: pip install 'folio-python[search]')

 from folio import FOLIO

-# Initialize the FOLIO client
+# Initialize the FOLIO client (loads ontology from GitHub, caches locally)

 folio = FOLIO()